codr7/g-fu/README.md

 ```

 #### Channels
 Channels are optionally buffered, thread-safe pipes. `chan` may be used to create new channels, and `push`/`pop` to transfer values; `len` returns the current number of buffered values.
-Values sent over channels are cloned to prevent data races.
+Values sent over channels are cloned by default to prevent data races.

 ```
   (let (c (chan 1))